faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 ## Reverse Engineering

-Reverse engineering is where an already built binary (such as an application, library, or helper process daemon), is studied to determine how it works.
-Normally, source code not binary code is studied to determine how a program works.
-For example:
+Reverse engineering\index{software!reverse engineering} is where an already built binary (such as an application, library, or helper process daemon), is studied to determine how it works.
+For a specific Object, we might want to find out:

 - what are the lifecycles of the objects it is provided?
 - what checks does it do on objects?